c6o/docs/content/archive/app-service.md

 ### Security Considerations

-Where necessary, role based access control supported by kubernetes will be used to secure internal services used by CodeZero components and installed applications.
+Where necessary, role based access control supported by Kubernetes will be used to secure internal services used by CodeZero components and installed applications.

 The AMS and CodeZero Store UI will support authentication and access control.
 The assumption is that a single CodeZero customer organization will own the cluster, but the customer will want to provide access to different capabilities and access to applications and instances to different users in their organization based on roles such as owner/admin, user, guest for example.